Medically reviewed by Drugs.com. Last updated on Jan 29, 2022.

 You or your child may also receive medicines to help prevent possible allergic reactions to the injection.

-Precautions While Using Naglazyme
+Precautions while using Naglazyme

-If you will be taking this medicine for a long time, it is very important that your doctor check you or your child at regular visits for any problems or unwanted effects that may be caused by this medicine.
+If you will be using this medicine for a long time, it is very important that your doctor check you or your child at regular visits for any problems or unwanted effects that may be caused by this medicine.

 This medicine may cause headaches and skin reactions, such as a rash or itching, while you are receiving the injection or within 24 hours after you receive it.
 Check with your doctor or nurse right away if you or your child have any of these symptoms.